8ctopus/apache-php-fpm-alpine/README.md

     http://localhost/
     https://localhost/

+The source code is located inside the `html` directory.

 ## set domain name

 To set the domain name to www.test.com, edit the environment variable in the docker-compose file